liferay/liferay-docs/develop/tutorials/articles/liferay-atom-collections/00-liferay-atom-collections-intro.markdown

     curl -v 'http://localhost:8080/api/atom/blogs?groupId=20146&page=1&max=5' -H 'Authorization: Basic dGVzdEBsaWZlcmF5LmNvbTp0ZXN0'

-Here is an example of the returned XML (in this example, there is only one blog entry):
+Here is an example of the returned XML feed document (in this example, there is only one blog entry):

     <?xml version='1.0' encoding='UTF-8'?>
     <feed xmlns="http://www.w3.org/2005/Atom">